Selfbyt/.github/profile/README.md

 To get started with our projects, please refer to the respective project directories and documentation available in this repository.
 You'll find detailed instructions, guidelines, and examples to help you understand and contribute to our work.

 # Contributing
 We welcome contributions from the open-source community to help us in our mission.
-If you're interested in contributing, please follow the guidelines outlined in our [Contribution Guide](CONTRIBUTING.md)
+If you're interested in contributing, please follow the contribution guidelines of the particular project as in its CONTRIBUTING.md file.

 # Contact
 For any inquiries or further information about Selfbyt, please reach out to us: